AMReX-Astro/Castro/Docs/source/Hydrodynamics.rst

 Hydrodynamics Data Structures
 =============================

-Within the Fortran routines that implement the hydrodynamics, there are several main data structures that hold the state.
+There are several main data structures that hold the state.

 -  conserved state: these arrays generally begin with ``u``, e.g., ``uin``, ``uout``.
 The ``NVAR``